abdullahedhiii/open-telemetry/README.md

 kubectl get pods
 kubectl port-forward svc/grafana 3000:3000
 ```

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

----

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

 **Note**: This project demonstrates production-grade OpenTelemetry implementation with proper separation of telemetry data types and scalable deployment patterns using Kubernetes and HELM.